#33: Resilience, Redefined: A Deep Dive Beyond Just Pushing Through

 Conversely, invalidating environments weaken resilience.
 If emotional needs were dismissed, minimized, or criticized, it can become difficult to trust our own emotions or seek support.
 Many struggle with the tension between self-reliance and connection, feeling as though they must carry everything alone.
 But true resilience allows for both—the capacity to navigate life independently while also recognizing the strength in leaning on others.

 Resilience is not about enduring for the sake of endurance.
 It is about learning how to move through life’s challenges with adaptability, self-awareness, and care.
 It is not about pushing emotions aside but about allowing them space to be felt and understood.
-It is not about handling everything alone but about recognizing when connection is needed.
+It is not about handling everything alone but about recognizing when a connection is needed.

 When we redefine resilience, we make space for a version of strength that includes softness.
 We recognize that resilience does not require self-sacrifice, that it can coexist with rest, with vulnerability, and with the simple act of being human.